CPSC-449-Projects/project3/CPSC-449-Project3/README.txt

 3. user_services.py			// Containing the source code that executes the 'users' services

+4. poll_services.py			// Containing the source code that executes the 'poll' services

+5. like_service.py			// Containing the source code that executes the 'like' services

+6. create_polls_table.py			// Containing the source code that executes the creation of 'polls' table in local Dynamodb

-4. Profile				// Containing The WSGI-compatible server (Gunicorn) to run both microservices
+7. Profile				// Containing The WSGI-compatible server (Gunicorn) to run both microservices

-5. .env					// Avoiding missing output from Foreman
+8. .env				// Avoiding missing output from Foreman

-6. "var" folder				// Containing the log and database files 6.1. "log" folder			// Containing the log files of microservices 6.1.1. user_services.log		// Containing records of activities within the 'users' microservice 6.1.2. timelines_services.log	// Containing records of activities within the 'timelines' microservice 6.2. posts.db			// The database file that stores all users' posts 6.3. users.db			// The database file that stores all users' information and followings
+9. "var" folder			// Containing the log and database files 9.1. "log" folder			// Containing the log files of microservices 9.1.1. user_services.log		// Containing records of activities within the 'users' microservice 9.1.2. timelines_services.log	// Containing records of activities within the 'timelines' microservice 9.2. posts.db			// The database file that stores all users' posts 9.3. users.db			// The database file that stores all users' information and followings

-7. "bin" folder				// Containing the shell files
-   7.1. init.sh				// The shell script that initializes all database files 7.2. posts.sh			// The shell script that run the specific command(s)
+10. "bin" folder				// Containing the shell files 10.1. init.sh				// The shell script that initializes all database files 10.2. posts.sh			// The shell script that run the specific command(s)

-8. "etc" folder				// Containing the configuration files related to two microservices 8.1. users_services.ini
+11. "etc" folder				// Containing the configuration files related to two microservices 11.1. users_services.ini
-   8.2. timelines_services.ini
+   11.2. timelines_services.ini
-   8.3. user_services_logging.ini
+   11.3. user_services_logging.ini
-   8.4. timelines_services_logging.ini
+   11.4. timelines_services_logging.ini
+   11.5. like_service.ini
+   11.6. like_service_logging.ini
-   8.5. haproxy.cfg
+   11.7. haproxy.cfg

-9. "share" folder			// Containing the JSON and CSV files 9.1. new_bio.json
+12. "share" folder			// Containing the JSON and CSV files 12.1. new_bio.json
-   9.2. new_follow.json
+   12.2. new_follow.json
-   9.3. new_password.json
+   12.3. new_password.json
-   9.4. new_user.json
+   12.4. new_user.json
+   12.5. new_poll.json
-   9.5. following.csv
+   12.6. following.csv
-   9.6. posts.csv
+   12.7. posts.csv
-   9.7. users.csv
+   12.8. users.csv

 ----------------------------------------------------------------------------------------------------